Will a School of Fish Accept a Robot Fish as Its Leader?

-Will a school of fish accept a robot fish as its leader?
 Seems impossible, but experiments at the New York Polytechnic Institute have revealed otherwise.

-Using golden shiner fish and an artificial water body to act like a river, researchers tested if the shiners will respond to the presence of an artificial fish, despite its size.
+Using golden shiner fish and an artificial water body to act like a river, researchers tested if the shiners would respond to the presence of an artificial fish, despite its size.
 It turned out that with the robot fish, the live fish lined up behind the robot and slowed down in swimming.

 via The Verge